anagiordano/ibm-artifacts/kafka/README.md

 ### Configuring server and agents

-For convenience and easy configuration, we will use Docker images from DockerHub and make few modifications to Dockerfiles to include few additional steps to install, configure and start the servers and exporter agents.
+For convenience and easy configuration, we will use Docker images from DockerHub and make few modifications to Dockerfiles to include few additional steps to install, configure and start the servers and exporter agents locally.

-#### Kafka and Zookeeper servers with JMX Exporter
+#### <font color=blue>Kafka and Zookeeper servers with JMX Exporter</font>

 We will start with the Dockerfile of the [Spotify kafka image](https://hub.docker.com/r/spotify/kafka/~/dockerfile/) from DockerHub as it includes Zookeeper and Kafka in a single image.
 The Dockerfile was modified as shown below to download, install the Prometheus JMX exporter.
 The exporter can be configured to scrape and expose mBeans of a JMX target.
 It runs as a Java Agent, exposing a HTTP server and serving metrics of the JVM.
 In the Dockerfile below, Kafka is started with JMX exporter agent on port 7071 and metrics will be expose in the /metrics endpoint.